-Planning your own backcountry ski program With a private ski guide can be extremely rewarding in terms of what you achieve.
-This is because the pace of the skiing and the objective depends on you and your group.
-There is no compromise involved as the sole aim is to meet your backcountry skiing goals.
+Planning your own private backcountry touring ski & splitboard packages in Canada with a private ski guide can be extremely rewarding in terms of what you achieve.
+This is because the pace and the objective depend on you and your group.
+There is no compromise involved as the sole aim of the guide is to meet your backcountry skiing or splitboarding goals.

 Our depth of knowledge in the Canadian Rockies and surrounding mountain ranges is unmatched.
-Ski touring, backcountry skiing, or ski mountaineering are all popular private ski guiding activities that we have years of experience planning.
-Be it a single and multi day trip, we can organize rental gear, accommodations and food so all you need to do is focus on the skiing.
+Ski touring trips, backcountry skiing and splitboarding, or ski mountaineering are all popular private guiding activities that we have years of experience planning.
+Be it a single and multi-day backcountry ski trip, we can organize rental gear, accommodations and food so all you need to do is focus on the skiing.

 Backcountry ski guiding is very popular with people who are in town resort skiing but want to experience the beauty of our backcountry environment for a day or two.
-It is also ideal for clients who cannot make our scheduled program dates.
+Our backcountry touring ski packages are also ideal for clients who cannot make our scheduled program dates.

 Popular areas include Kananaskis, Banff National Park, The Wapta Icefields, Kootenay National Park, Rogers Pass, and Yoho National Park.

 Yamnuska is the best. always a great experience, all the guides are great.